Man Killed Over Enmity - UrduPoint

 Man Killed Over Enmity

-SARGODHA, (UrduPoint / Pakistan Point News - 16th Feb, 2024) A man was killed by his rivals over old enmity here under the jurisdiction of Essa khel police station on Friday.
+SARGODHA, (UrduPoint / Pakistan Point News - 18th Feb, 2024) A man was murdered by his rivals over an old enmity here on Sunday.

-Police spokesperson said that Sohail Khailwi(45) had an old enmity with Munawar Khel and Sanwal Khel .

-On the day of incident they killed him after opening fire at him.
+According to police, the incident took place at Dera Tota Wala near Jalpana village of Shahpur tehsil.

-Police concerned reached the spot, shifted the body to hospital for necessary legal formalities.
+The victim was identified as Maher Hassanullah Bikhar, 62.
+Police shifted the body to hospital for autopsy.

 Recent Stories